artefactory/AreYouRedis/README.md

 The submission is a streamlit app, hosted on **Saturn Cloud**, and accessible by [clicking on this link](https://pd-youss-areyouredi-ca51af7d090f4f20ab60bfc3d0e70e18.community.saturnenterprise.io/).

-The app's aim is to:
+The app's vision is to combine vector search and co-citations graph structures in order to:

-- help people find arXiv articles linked to a subject they are interested in
+- Help the user find arXiv articles linked to a subject he's interested in

+- Provide the user with a view of a topic's trend, based on the number of related publications throughout time, along with a trend prediction for the next two years

-- illustrate how the subject of interest has evolved throughout history
+- Illustrate how the subject of interest has evolved throughout history, with an arc diagram highlighting the founding / most influential papers and co-citation relationships between papers

+- Recommend a curated reading list, based on a combination of vector similarity score and paper node degree in the citations graph

-It takes as input a user's query - a sentence describing what type of arXiv papers a person is interested in searching.
+It takes as input a user's query - a sentence describing what type of arXiv papers a person is interested in searching - along with a set of filters on the year, categories, and number of similar papers to be retrieved.

 Using **RedisSearch** capabilities, a set of similar articles, linked to the query, is obtained.